Europeans reimpose restrictions as omicron sweeps continent

 “None of this is easy,” Martin said Friday night.
 “We are all exhausted with COVID and the restrictions it requires.
 The twists and turns, the disappointments and the frustrations take a heavy toll on everyone.
 But it is the reality that we are dealing with.”

+Major questions about omicron remain unanswered, including how effective existing COVID-19 vaccines are against it and whether the variant produces severe illness in many infected individuals, WHO noted.

+Yet omicron’s “substantial growth advantage” over the delta variant means it is likely to soon overtake delta as the dominant form of the virus in countries where the new variant is spreading locally, the UN health agency said.

-Other nations may go further still.
-Dutch government ministers were meeting Saturday to discuss advice from a panel of experts who are recommending a toughening of the partial lockdown that is already in place and has led to a recent decline in infections.
+Government ministers in the Netherlands met Saturday to discuss advice from a panel of experts that recommended expanding an existing partial lockdown, which officials said had led to a recent decline in infections.

 Rotterdam municipality tweeted that it was “too busy in the center” of the port city and told people: “Don’t come to the city.”
 Amsterdam also warned that the city’s main shopping street was busy and urged people to stick to coronavirus rules.